-TERI brings out Policy Brief on key contemporary issues in sectors such as agriculture, water and environment with multi-disciplinary and multi-sectoral implications for use by policy makers, legislators, researchers and practitioners.
+TERI brings out Policy Brief on key contemporary issues in sectors such as agriculture, water and envrionment with multi-disciplinary and multi-sectoral implications for use by policy makers, legislators, researchers and practitioners.
 Policy Briefs are recommended for publication by a sub-committee of Distinguished Fellows at TERI.
 This Policy Brief has been brought out by the Water Resources Division as a part of TERI's work on environment.
-A list of Policy Brief/Discussion Papers of the Water Resources Division is given overleaf.